nsidn98/nsidn98.github.io/_pages/about.md

 title: "Welcome to Siddharth's website"
 excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD student in the AeroAstro Department at the Massachusetts Institute of Technology.
-My research interest lies at the intersection of multi-agent reinforcement learning, graph neural networks, control and optimization approaches and their applications to autonomous control and navigation, collision avoidance, motion prediction, interaction modelling, sequential decision making and state estimation for intelligent autonomous systems (e.g., autonomous vehicles, mobile robots).
-In particular, my current research focuses on autonomous navigation/path-planning for multi-agent, multi-team systems in mixed competitive-cooperative settings and uncertain, dynamically evolving environments.
+I am currently a PhD candidate in the AeroAstro Department at MIT.
+My research interest lies in multi-agent robotics especially in partially observable settings with limited communication bandwidth.
+I am also interested in the interpretability of learning-based methods for autonomous navigation.
+I have combined tools like multi-agent reinforcement learning (MARL), graph neural networks, foundational models, and language models for my research.

-I did my SM at the [Massachusetts Institute of Technology](https://web.mit.edu/) in the [AeroAstro Department](https://aeroastro.mit.edu/) with a focus on [Autonomy](https://aeroastro.mit.edu/research-areas/autonomous-systems-decision-making/).
-I worked on using reinforcement learning for the crew-scheduling problem for my SM thesis and was advised by [Prof. Hamsa Balakrishnan](https://aeroastro.mit.edu/dinamo-group/).
-You can read my SM thesis [here](https://dspace.mit.edu/bitstream/handle/1721.1/145097/Nayak-sidnayak-SM-AeroAstro-2022-thesis.pdf?sequence=1&isAllowed=y).

-I did my undergrad at [Indian Institute of Technology Madras](https://www.iitm.ac.in/)  in the [Electrical Engineering Department](http://www.ee.iitm.ac.in/).
-I worked on improving object detection with reinforcement learning for my Bachelors Thesis and was advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).

-I interned at TCS Research and Innovation Lab, Mumbai in the summer of 2019 where I worked with [Dr. Harshad Khadilkar](https://sites.google.com/view/harshad/home) on using reinforcement learning for the online version of 3D bin-packing.
-I spent the summer of 2018 as a research intern at Daimler AG, Sindelfingen, Germany where I worked with [Dr. Hannes Gorniaczyk](https://de.linkedin.com/in/gorniaczyk) on finding the optimal camera parameters to capture images such that the object detection performance of pre-trained networks in optimised.
+My PhD thesis is on learning-based methods for multi-agent robotics focussing on:

+- Scaling MARL in partially observable systems
+- Long-horizon planning for multi-agent robotics
+- Creating human-interpretable communication protocols for MARL methods

+**I am currently on the job market for 2025**

+In addition to my research, I also like playing musical instruments like guitar, bass, piano, drums, recorder, sketching, astrophotography, playing tennis, badminton, cricket, swimming and going to the gym.
+You can find some of my guitar videos on [instagram](https://www.instagram.com/nsidn98_/).

-## Contact Me ##
+## Contact Me

-****************************************
+---

-I would be glad to have discussions on exciting ideas related to robotics, reinforcement learning and anything related to engineering and science!
-If you have any exciting ideas to discuss, please drop me an email.
+I am glad to discuss research ideas related to robotics, reinforcement learning and anything related to engineering and science!
+If you have any exciting ideas, please drop me an email.

 <!---
 <script type="text/javascript" id="clustrmaps" src="//cdn.clustrmaps.com/map_v2.js?cl=0e1633&w=150&t=tt&d=vuy8oJHmtOg7LUHtjdY1k-B5CjSIsQ-mzVNm9KPAL0M&co=0b4975&cmo=3acc3a&cmn=ff5353&ct=cdd4d9"></script>